 To ensure you have a stress-free trip with no worries about potential medical bills, make sure you cover yourself when you travel.
 We can recommend using World Nomads, a backpacker-friendly and cheap insurance company that provides good coverage and support.

-So there you have it, your ultimate guide to The Old Man of Storr.
+So there you have it, your guide to visiting the Old Man of Storr.
 If you are visiting this incredible place and have any other questions on what to expect, leave us a comment down below.
 We love to chat about this stuff!
 If you have already been, let us know how it was!
-Did you get a clear day to see the Old Man?
+Did you get a clear day to see the sights?
 Did you manage the trip without getting caught in the rain?
 Let us know in the comments below!

 If you are planning a Scotland trip soon then check out our other Scotland content right here.
 Come and find us on social media to see where we are currently exploring.
-Tag us in your photos from your bungee jump experience and we will share them with the rest of our community of explorers and backpackers.
+Tag us in your photos from your stay and we will share them with the rest of our community of explorers and backpackers.

 - Visiting the Isle of Skye in Winter – All You Need to Know